daqhris/daqhris.github.io/crypto-growth-fund.md

 ### Manager
 The [daqhris.eth Cryptoassets Growth Fund](https://daqhris.com/crypto-growth-fund/) is managed by [Chris A. Iradukunda](https://daqhris.com).
 He does not handle other people's wealth.
-All gains, losses and risks are personal.
+All gains, losses, and risks are personal.

 [Chris-Armel](https://daqhris.com/about) has a technical background in computer engineering and is passionate about financial innovation.
 Announcements and writings are published on his [blog](https://mirror.xyz/daqhris.eth).